 Besides your traditional turkey and ham, your holiday table can definitely always use some ribs.
 However, a lot of BBQ sauce has a lot of unneeded sugar.
 Solution: Paleo Leap has a spicy-sweet marinade that uses applesauce instead of sugar and can double as a sauce to pour on top before serving.
 It is a juicy, savory, primal take on a family favorite that will surely be a huge hit.
-Get the recipe.
+Get the Ribs with BBQ Applesauce recipe.

 Chocolate makes most things better in my book, so let’s venture over there.
 Ever try a vegan brownie and hate it?
 Well, usually it’s because they’re too dry or hard.
 However, this recipe promises to transform that and delivers.
-The applesauce replaces the eggs, which helps to bind the brownies and the vegetable oil keeps the brownies nice and moist.
+The applesauce replaces the eggs, which helps to bind the brownies, and the vegetable oil keeps the brownies nice and moist.
 Get our Vegan Brownies recipe.

 When the holiday meal is just too much and you cannot imagine eating anything more, you can always have a sip of something, right?
 This guilty pleasure smoothie gives you all the creaminess of the cheesecake with notes of apple and cinnamon without overfilling you.
 Yay!
 You can indulge once more!
-Get the recipe.
+Get the Apple Cheesecake Smoothie recipe.